graearea/graearea.github.io/index.md

 # Uber Niche Parts

 Hi!
-I made some stuff that I thought improved my car.
-I showed some people the parts, and they liked them, so I'm selling these parts.
+I made some stuff that I thought improved my Caterham 7.
+I showed some people the parts, and they liked them, so I'm selling them below.

 You can find me on [Instagram](https://www.instagram.com/uber.niche/) I've sent packages to France, Germany, Ireland, England and the US :D